Beraliv/leetcode/readme.md

 - [853.
 Car Fleet](/2023.12/2023.12.10/853-car-fleet.js) - Sort + Iteration from end, or HashMap + iteration from end, or Sparse Array + Iteration from end
 - [84.
 Largest Rectangle in Histogram](/2025.02/2025.02.06/84-largest-rectangle-in-histogram.js) - Brute Force, or Divide and Conquer by min height, or Stack + Monotonic Increasing sequence
 - [71.
 Simplify Path](/2023.11/2023.11.24/71-simplify-path.js) - Stack + 1 Iteration
+- [2375.
+Construct Smallest Number From DI String](/2025.02/2025.02.18/2375-construct-smallest-number-from-di-string.js) - Backtrack + HashSet (visited), or Stack + Pop all digits when meeting I
+- [1047.
+Remove All Adjacent Duplicates In String](/2025.02/2025.02.18/1047-remove-all-adjacent-duplicates-in-string.js) - Stack + Pop latest character when meeting duplicates

 ## Binary Search